Volplayed/friendly-rpg-game/README.md

 - Set all variables
     - `Name`
     - `Description`
+        > Long description may not fit in the item description window.
     - Create and add item `Icon`
+        > Icon should be 24x24 pixels.
+        > You can use [this](https://www.piskelapp.com/p/create/sprite) website to create icons.
     - `Type` (Body, Head, Leg, Feet, Hands, Ring, Weapon)
     - `Rarity`
        - 0 - *Common*